This blog post is part of a series where I take a detailed look at how I’m investing in quality dividend stocks for long-term income and growth.

 Fortunately, net return on capital just happens to be a useful tool for identifying those companies.
 To understand why, we need to step back and look at the big picture.

 Capitalism is a system for allocating a society’s capital (its resources such as land, raw materials, tools and people) to activities that most efficiently and effectively satisfy the wants and needs of its citizens.
-It does this by leveraging the profit-seeking (or at the very least, self-interested) tendencies that most people have.
+It does this by leveraging the profit-seeking (or, at the very least, self-interested) tendencies that most people have.

-For example, imagine a company that invents a fantastic widget that lots people want to buy.
+For example, imagine a company that invents a fantastic widget that lots of people want to buy.
 In other words, there is a lot of demand.
-Supply, on the other hand, is limited, because the company only has one factory.
-If demand exceeds supply by a factor of five, the company can generate abnormally high return on capital by selling widgets to the richest 20% of customers at a high price that they will just about accept.
+Supply, on the other hand, is limited because the company only has one factory.
+If demand exceeds supply by a factor of five, the company can generate an abnormally high return on capital by selling widgets to the richest 20% of customers at a high price that they will just about accept.

 As long as the return on capital from selling these widgets remains above average, they will attract more capital, more competition and more supply.
 This will continue until prices have been driven down to the point where net returns on capital are no better than the average that is available across a wide array of markets.
 At that point, there will be no strong incentive for fresh capital to enter the widget market, so the flood of new capital and competitors will dry up.